djalbat/xgl/README.md

 ```
 The `ColouredCanvasElement` class is provided for you and all you have to do, initially at least, is to extend it, adding your own static `fromProperties(...)` static method and passing the requisite coordinates, indexes and colour to the parent `fromProperties(...)` method.
 Note that the class itself is passed as the first argument.

+The important arguments are the coordinates and indexes.
+Underneath the hood, Jiggle works with facets.
+These are triangles with colour or texture, and a normal.
+The normal is used for shading.
+Facets are defined by passing tripes of indexes that refer to the coordinates given.
+In this case there are four coordinates, one for each corner of the square.
+Two facts need to be created to cover the square.
+Note that the first and third coordinates are re-used.
+It is essential that you get the coordinates and indexes right for any canvas element.
+This information is used to populate the WebGL rendering buffers and if it is wrong, weird WebGL errors will likely surface.